Dominion: Storm Over Gift 3: Development

 In November 1996, John Romero and Tom Hall left Id Software to form Ion Storm, but their excessive spending forced them to sign a deal with Eidos Interactive, which required them to provide six games for Eidos to publish.
 To quickly fulfill this requirement, Romero and Hall sought near-completed games for Ion Storm to polish before hand-off to Eidos.
 In November 1997, video game developer 7th Level exited the market, selling the intellectual property rights of its 1997 game G-Nome to Ion Storm for $1.8 million.
 When hired from 7th Level, designers Todd Porter and Jerry O'Flaherty were tasked with finishing their spinoff titled Dominion.
 Despite Romero and Hall believing they could finish development of Dominion in three months, which would cost $50,000, they ultimately needed a full team to work for more than a year.

 In October 1997, other top members of Ion Storm thought of firing Porter because the game was running over schedule and budget, but Romero vetoed it.
 The team hoped to make it for under $3 million, but it had cost more than that by December 1997, six months before release.
 Porter became CEO of Ion Storm and the Dallas Observer said "He turned down a deal with Compaq computers that would have paid ION 75 cents to $1 for every Compaq computer sold with Dominion preinstalled, and would have guaranteed Ion a minimum of $1.5 million."
-Porter said that RTS games in 1997 "were a pretty disappointing lot" besides Age of Empires, since they "didn’t really feel much like the old real-time strategy", but he thought Dominion was more like "old-school" games in the genre.
+Porter said that RTS games in 1997 "were a pretty disappointing lot" besides Age of Empires, since they "didn't really feel much like the old real-time strategy", but he thought Dominion was more like "old-school" games in the genre.
 The game was designed to have a simple interface because Porter thought that RTS games had gotten too complex, and Porter said that the interface would probably be borrowed by other games.
 It was released as Ion Storm's debut title in June 1998, to poor sales - with possibly less than 24,000 copies sold in four months.

 Dominion employs a voxel-based graphics engine.

 Soundtrack

-Dominion features an electronic soundtrack by Will Loconto; the tracks vary between dark spacey atmospheres and classic 90s style video-game-themed techno/electro.
+Dominion features an electronic soundtrack by Will Loconto; tracks vary between dark atmospheric styles and techno/electro.